Meet Our Team

 Justin has earned a Youth Mental Health First Aid Certification.

 Phone: (802) 878 6982 Ext.
 106

-Nancy Tessier Teen Center Coordinator
+Nancy Tessier Teen and Tween Center Coordinator

 Nancy graduated from Colchester High School in 2016 with a passion for the environment and engaging with youth in the community.
 She started this journey in high school as an education intern at the ECHO center.
 Through working with youth at the ECHO, Leahy Center for Lake Champlain she gained her ability to run and create activities based on topics like climate change, invasive species and natural history.
 With a passion for the environment, Nancy enjoys spending as much time outside as she can: rock climbing, hiking and practicing yoga.